 Or, returning to business, perhaps they went into a completely different industry looking for innovative ideas in which to implement.
 This example is exactly what helped propel Ford Motors from a standard car manufacturer in 1913 to the assembly-line process it is now credited with creating the world over.

-You may be thinking, but “what am I to do – I’m no Stephen King or Don Draper or, Steve Jobs, for that matter?”
+You may be thinking, but “What am I to do?
+I’m no Stephen King or Don Draper or, Steve Jobs!”

 But that’s where you are wrong.